-Tea is an infusion beverage derived from the tea plant “Camellia Sinensis”.
-In contrast, infused drinks based on other herbs, fruit or spices are actually not tea.
+Tea is an infusion beverage derived from the tea plant, “Camellia Sinensis”.
+In contrast, infusion beverages based on other herbs, fruit or spices are actually not tea.
 However, in English and some other western languages, the term “tea” is often used for such “tisanes”, too.
 For example, “chamomile tea” …

 The Tea Plant – Camellia Sinensis

 Originally, the Camellia Sinensis comes from Southeast Asia.
 Its evolutionary “cradle” there comprises the region of present-day China, Myanmar, Laos, Vietnam, northern Thailand, and the northeastern tip of India.
 In these countries, ancient tea trees grow up to 20 meters high, with up to 15cm long leaves.
 However, thanks to its adaptability to different “terroirs” (interplay between climate and soil), the tea plant has since “conquered” more regions both in Asia and in the whole world.
 Most of the resulting subspecies of Camellia Sinensis don’t reach tree height, but grow as bushes of different heights.

 The propagation of the tea plant can take place in two possible ways.
 One of these is the propagation through the seeds of the tea plant, and the other is through the cultivation of cut-offs, so-called “clones”.
 Now, advantages of the progagation through cut-offs are the higher number of potential “descendants” and shorter time to picking maturity.
 However, the method prevalent today in commercial tea cultivation also has disadvantages.
 So, the roots of the clones grow on a relatively superficial level only.
 In contrast, the strongly branched roots of tea plants grown from the see reach up to more than 2 meters deep into the soil.
 It is therefore often said that seed-grown tea plants have a richer supply of active ingredients than clones.